Cash flow. Pixabay Image.

 The net cash from financing activities depicts whether cash is used for debt repayment (negative numbers) or cash is added from debt borrowings (positive numbers).

-That said, GM’s net cash from financing activities is mostly positive in most quarters, implying that the company has been taking on debt.
+That said, GM’s net cash from financing activities is mostly positive in most quarters, implying that the company has been piling up debt.

 Summary

-In short, General Motors produces solid cash flow and has tonnes of cash on hand.
+In short, General Motors produces solid cash flow and carries tonnes of cash on hand.
+The majority of the cash is cash equivalents.

-More importantly, the company’s cash flow generation looks immune to most crises, including the COVID-19 disruptions, a material shortage, and an ongoing war in Ukraine.
+More importantly, the company’s cash flow generation looked intact during most crises, including the COVID-19 disruptions, a material shortage, high costs and interest rate environement, and an ongoing war in Ukraine.

 References and Credits